 The school recognises its legal duty under the Equality Act 2010 to prevent pupils with a protected characteristic from being at a disadvantage.
-Consequently, our approach to challenging behaviour will be differentiated in a sensitive and supportive manner to cater to the needs of the pupil in any incidents of challenging behaviour; thus ensuring reasonable adjustments and best endeavors have been met to support pupils with who are neurodiverse in these circumstances
+Consequently, our approach to challenging behaviour may be differentiated in a sensitive and differentiated manner to cater to the needs of the pupil.

 The school's special educational needs co-ordinator and SLT will evaluate a pupil who exhibits challenging behaviour to determine whether they have any underlying needs that are not currently being met.
-Please refer to our SEN policy for more detail of our Graduated response to pupil need and the varying ways this presents e.g. personalised timetable, movement breaks, fiddle tools, specific seating place, individual or group programmes of support, support from our ELSA etc

 It may be deemed appropriate that a child moves to a personalised reward and sanction structure that meets their additional needs.
-This would be discussed and agreed with the school and parents for example a personalised reward chart outside of our ladder system with meaningful rewards for each particular pupil.
+This would be discussed and agreed with the school and parents.

 Where necessary, support and advice will also be sought from specialist teachers, an educational psychologist, medical practitioners and/or others, to identify or support specific needs.

-When acute needs are identified in a pupil, we will liaise with the WLT Behaviour and Inclusion lead and SENDCo, external agencies and plan support programmes for that child.
-These often result in an Individual Positive Behaviour Plan for the child which has been collaboratively written with parents and carers and is shared across the school to ensure a consistency of approach for each individual
+When acute needs are identified in a pupil, we will liaise with the WLT Behaviour and Inclusion lead and SENDCo, external agencies and plan support programmes for that child, these are often put on an Individual Positive Behaviour Plans for the child.